MariaNattestad/Assemblytics/README.md

 ```
 Keeping the scripts together in the same folder will allow the main `Assemblytics` script to call all the other scripts that do filtering, analysis, indexing, and plotting.

-Follow the instructions at http://assemblytics.com for how to prepare your data and get a delta file for Assemblytics.
+Follow the instructions above ("input instructions") for how to prepare your data and get a delta file for Assemblytics.

 Then run Assemblytics: